 This method may require legal transitions so be sure to consult a legal practitioner before you proceed.

 It’s a good idea to direct your Twitter followers to your website (so that you can own them without depending on Twitter anymore).
-If you haven’t already started, here’s a step by step guide to start a blog in 2019.
+If you haven’t already started, here’s a step by step guide to start a blog.